awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/50-dynamic-scaling.md

 weight = 150
 +++

-Now the predictive scaling policy is in place, you notice that the auto scaling group scales out successfully.
-However, you notice that the auto scaling group doesn't scale in when the predicted capacity is less than the actual capacity.
+In previous chapter you verified that the Auto Scaling group scales out successfully with predictive scaling policy.

+{{% expand "Did you notice that the Auto Scaling group does not scale in when the predicted capacity is less than the actual capacity?
+Do you know why this happens?
+Expand to see the answer." %}}
-## Use predictive scaling with dynamic scaling

-{{% notice info %}}
 When using predictive scaling, Amazon EC2 Auto Scaling scales the number of instances at the **beginning of each hour**.
-Scales out if actual capacity is less than the predicted, **however** if actual capacity is greater than the predicted capacity, EC2 Auto Scaling **doesn't scale in** capacity.
-That's why we need to combine predictive scaling with another scaling policy to scale in capacity when it's not needed.
+Scale out happens if the actual capacity is less than the predicted capacity.
+However if the actual capacity is more than the predicted capacity, EC2 Auto Scaling **doesn't scale in** capacity.

+Due to this behavior you need to combine predictive scaling with another scaling policy to scale in capacity when it's not needed.
-{{% /notice %}}
+{{% /expand %}}

+### Configure Dynamic scaling for scale in

 **Dynamic scaling** is used to automatically scale capacity in response to real-time changes in resource utilization.
 Using it with predictive scaling helps you follow the demand curve for your application closely, **scaling in** during periods of low traffic and scaling out when traffic is higher than expected.